Maheshwari2121/create-virtual-environment/virtual-env.md

-# Creating a Linux Virtual Environment on Windows
+# Creating a Python Virtual Environment on Windows
 >You can create a Python virtual environment on a Windows system using Windows Subsystem for Linux (WSL).

 **In this article**